Hi there, I'm Shetani the king cheetah! I've been an "official" member of the furry fandom since 2012, and fursuiting since 2014!

 Aside from that, Shetani's youth was happy and uneventful.
 She flourished academically - always coming in top of her class - and though not "popular" in the traditional sense, she had a close-knit group of friends about her and was never treated unfairly by her peers.
 When not studying, she took pleasure in reading and learning more about nature and animals.
 As a teenager, she got into the occasional spat with her mother, but kept her grades up and stayed out of trouble (preferring to listen to music or play video games than go out on the town).

-Shetani, Mike, and their kitten.
+Shetani, Mika, and their kitten.
 Art by maxxandcheese.

 Frequently Asked Questions